 Android devices on older firmware exposed to security vulnerability, warns SingCERT

-SINGAPORE: Android devices running on operating system versions 9.0 and earlier may be exposed to a security vulnerability that could allow attackers to hijack an installed application and gain unauthorised access to sensitive data.
+SINGAPORE: Android devices running on operating system versions 9.0 and earlier - or about 90 per cent of users - may be exposed to a security vulnerability that could allow attackers to hijack an installed application and gain unauthorised access to sensitive data.

 The vulnerability, dubbed StrandHogg 2.0, could give hackers access to messages, photos, login credentials and GPS geo-locations, or allow them to spy through the device's camera and microphone, said the Singapore Computer Emergency Response Team (SingCERT) in an alert on Wednesday (May 27).